robertsan96/robertsan96.github.io/content/posts/no-laptop-no-problem-london/index.md

   image: "images/london.jpeg"
 ---

-This is the craziest stuff I ever did on my iPhone: writing this article using Vim.
+This is the craziest stuff I ever done on my iPhone: writing this article using Vim.

 I decided to have a city break in London this weekend.
 The plan was to disconnect a bit from technology, leaving my laptop at home to fully enjoy my two days off.
 I want to confess that today I walked ~20kms, so Saturday evening caught me exhausted in bed.
 Physically tired.